Talk of Trump-Kim summit raises hopes for son of detained American

 But that dynamic changed after U.S. student Otto Warmbier, 22, died last summer shortly after his release from a 17-month detention.

-His death led to new U.S. sanctions on North Korea, and a White House official said it served “to remind the world of the atrocities that happen in North Korea.”
+His death led to new U.S. sanctions on North Korea, and a White House official said it served“to remind the world of the atrocities that happen in North Korea.”

 Tony Kim, 59, worked at the foreign-funded and Christian- affiliated Pyongyang University of Science and Technology.
 He was detained at Pyongyang International Airport in April 2017 while trying to leave the country.
-North Korean state media reported that he was arrested for committing “hostile acts” against the government.
+North Korean state media reported that he was arrested for committing“hostile acts” against the government.

 Kim Hak Song, thought to be 55, also taught at PUST.
 He managed the school’s experimental farm and was detained in May 2017 while traveling by train from Pyongyang to Chinese border town Dandong